-A Brief History of the Global Issue of Mercury1
+A Brief History of the Global Issue of Mercury

-INC4 Report.
+INC4 Report

 A Brief Analysis of INC414

-Upcoming Meetings15
+Upcoming Meetings

-Glossary16
+Glossary

 This issue of the Earth Negotiations Bulletin © <enb@iisd.org> is written and edited by Soledad Aguilar, Paula Barrios, Ph.D., Tallash Kantai, Pia M. Kohler, Ph.D., and Jessica Templeton.
 The Digital Editor is Manu Kabahizi.
-The Editor is Pannela S. Chasek, Ph.D. >pam@iisd.org>.
-The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
-The Sustaining Donors of the Bulletin are the European Commission (DG-ENV), the Government of the United States of America (through the Department of State Bureau of Oceans and International Environmental and Scientific Affairs), the Government of Canada (through CIDA), the Danish Ministry of Foreign Affairs, the German Federal Ministry for Economic Cooperation and Development (BMZ), the German Federal Ministry of Foreign Affairs, the Ministry of Foreign Affairs and Trade, SWAN International, the Swiss Federal Office for the Environment (FOEN), the Finnish Ministry of Foreign Affairs, the Japanese Ministry of Economy, Trade and Industry (through the Global Industrial and Social Progress Research Institute - GISPRI), and the United Nations Environment Programme (UNEP).
-Funding for translation of the Bulletin into French has been provided by the Government of France, the Belgium Walloon Region, the Province of Québec, and the International Organization of the Bulletin are those of the authors and do not necessarily reflect the views of IIBD or other donors.
+The Editor is Pamela S. Chasek, Ph.D. pam@iisd.org>, The Director of IISD Reporting Services is Langston James "Kimo" Goree VI <kimo@iisd.org>.
+The Sustaining Donors of the Bulletin are the European Commission (DG-ENV), the Government of the United States of America (through the Department of State Bureau of Oceans and International Environmental and Scientific Affairs), the Government of Canada (through CIDA), the Danish Ministry of Foreign Affairs, the German Federal Ministry for the Danish Ministry of Foreign Affairs, the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), and the Government of Australia.
+General Support for the Bulletin during 2012 is provided by the Norwegian Ministry of Foreign Affairs, the Ministry of Foreign Affairs and Trade, SWAN International, the Swiss Federal Office for the Environment (FOEN), the Finnish Ministry for Foreign Affairs, the Japanese Ministry of Environment (through the Institute for Global Environmental Strategies - IGES), the Japanese Ministry of Economy, Trade and Industry (through the Global Industrial and Social Progress Research Institute - GISPRI), and the United Nations Environment Programme (UNEP).
+Funding for translation of the Bulletin into French has been provided by the Government of France, the Belgium Walloon Region, the Province of Québec, and the International Organization of the Francophone (OIF and IEPF).
+Funding for translation of the Bulletin into Spanish has been provided by the UNEP Chemicals Branch.
+The opinions expressed in the Bulletin are those of the authors and do not necessarily reflect the views of IISD or other donors.
 Excerpts from the Bulletin may be used in non-commercial publications with appropriate academic citation.
-For information on the Bulletin, including requests to provide reporting services, contact the Director of IISD Reporting Services at <kimo@iisd.org>, +1-646-536-7556 or 300 East 56th St., 11D, New York, NY 10022, USA.
+For information on the mercury into existing agreements, to concentrating on voluntary actions, especially through partnerships.
+Delegates agreed in Decision 24/3 IV that a "two-track" approach could be employed to take forward actions on mercury, while keeping open the path to a binding instrument in the future.
+The UNEP Executive Director was requested to prepare a report on mercury emissions and strengthen the UNEP mercury partnerships.
+An ad hoc openended working group (OEWG) of government and stakeholder representatives was established to review and assess options for enhanced voluntary measures and new or existing international legal instruments for addressing the global challenges posed by mercury.